queilawithaQ/documentation/_basic/quickstart/getting-started.md

 ### Using your own custom deployment scripts to deploy to cloud services

-If you don't want to use one of the preconfigured deployment integrations, you can instead use your own custom script deployment.
+If you don't want to use one of the pre-configured deployment integrations, you can instead use your own custom script deployment.

 To use your own custom script deployment:
 1. Select the _Custom Script_ button.